AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Experiments

-\paragraph{Metric} In this work, we examine perturbations constrained by the \( \ell_\infty \) norm, ensuring that the perturbation \( \delta \) satisfies the condition \( \| \delta \|_\infty \leq \epsilon \), where \( \epsilon \) defines the maximum allowable magnitude of the perturbation.
-We use the attack success rate (ASR) as the primary evaluation metric to assess the performance of targeted adversarial attacks.
+\paragraph{Metric.} We use the attack success rate (ASR) as the primary evaluation metric to assess the performance of targeted adversarial attacks.
 The calculation of ASR varies slightly depending on the specific task.
 For instance, in image-text retrieval tasks, ASR represents the recall rate between adversarial images and their corresponding ground-truth text descriptions.
-In multimodal classification tasks, ASR refers to the accuracy of correctly classifying pairs of "adversarial image and ground-truth description."
-Essentially, ASR is calculated by replacing clean images with their adversarial counterparts and then computing the relevant task-specific evaluation metric.
+In multimodal classification tasks, ASR refers to the accuracy of correctly classifying pairs of ``adversarial image and ground-truth description."